ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 The goal of the AttestationStation is to provide a permissionless and accessible data source for builders creating reputation-based applications.
 By enabling anyone to make arbitrary attestations about other addresses, we can create a rich library of qualitative and quantitative data that can be used across the ecosystem.

+Through decentralized and open source development an identity system can be created that is more inclusive and representative of a wider range of perspectives.
+This can help to ensure that the system is fair and accessible to all, and that it accurately reflects the diversity of the communities it serves.

 <!-- TODO: Add source code link when we have an authoritative source -->

 ## General FAQ